Costinbc/tweet-to-reel-worker/README.md

 Runpod worker for tweet-to-reel processing\
-Using FFMPEG on CUDA threads to build the videos
+Using FFMPEG on CUDA to build the videos